 First, we should define what healthy love is vs addicted love.
 If you find yourself leaning on the addicted love side, it's probably time to define your personal boundaries or reestablish them.
 If you find that you are surrounded by healthy love, it's never a bad idea to reinforce your personal boundaries with the suggestions in this article.

-Addictive love tries to force and create love when we feel insecure with ourselves.
+Addictive love tries to force and create love when we feel insecure about ourselves.

-Healthy love creates life, security, happiness, and freedom to be yourself.
+Healthy love creates life, growth, trust, security, happiness, and freedom to be yourself.

 Healthy love is based on the belief that we WANT to be together.

 Addictive love is based on the belief that we HAVE to be together.